IntaeLall/age-to-hours-app/README.md

 - `docker-compose run --rm npm install`
 - `docker-compose run --rm npm run dev`

-The site should now be running on port 8080.
+The site in development mode should now be running on port 8080.